I never did say you were like a rose

 Of heartfelt verse arranged to so enthrall

-You with my love, having little more to say;
+You with my love, with little more to say;

 I bound these lines together with a string